 Calling these range hoods is a bit misleading as there is no hood but rather a rectangular panel that raises up from your countertop and pulls kitchen air from across the top of your cooking range.

 This is the least common type of range hood and is usually found on island cooking ranges.
 You will quickly notice they are more expensive than the other types.
 We’re not going to discuss these here as the performance and quality of these types of range hoods are generally poor.

-Ductless is easier to install, but will it work well enough?
+Ductless range hoods are easier to install, but will it work well enough?

-There are a lot of factors to consider here, but if your kitchen is setup for a ducted ranged hood then there’s no reason to downgrade to a ductless.
+There are a lot of factors to consider here, but if your kitchen is setup for a ducted range hood then there’s no reason to downgrade to a ductless range hood.

 So, what is the right way to install and connect ductwork to your range hood?
 Skip to our Installation section below.

 Pros & Cons of Ducted Range Hoods

 - Completely removes all captured air from your kitchen and home.